CrazyFedde/docs/commands.md

     .slowmode [limit] [decay]

 <a name="softban"></a>
-### Soft Ban
+### Softban

-Bans the mentioned user off the server with the provided reason, any messages the user might've sent won't be deleted, if you want to force delete any old messages the user has sent checkout the [ban command](#ban).
+Bans the mentioned user from the server with the provided reason.
+Any messages the user might've sent won't be deleted, if you want to force delete any old messages the user has sent see the [ban command](#ban).

 The **text.ban_members** permission is required to run this command.

-> This action will be reported to any channel that has [modloging](#modlog) enabled on the server.
+> This action will be reported to any channel that has [modlogging](#modlog) enabled on the server.

 #### Usage